Black Seminoles: Afro-Seminole Creole language

 The language of the Black Seminoles is a mix of African, Seminole, and European words influenced by the Gullah dialect.
 Their language is called by scholars an Afro-Seminole Creole.
 The African heritage of the Black Seminoles, according to academics, is from the Kongo, Yoruba, and other African ethnic groups.
-African American linguist and historian, Lorenzo Dow Turner documented about fifteen words spoken by Gullah and Black Seminoles that came from the Kikongo language.
+African-American linguist and historian Lorenzo Dow Turner documented about 15 words spoken by Gullah and Black Seminoles that came from the Kikongo language.
 Other African words spoken are from the Twi, Wolof, and other West African languages.
 Afro-Seminole Creole was identified as a distinct language in 1978 by linguist Ian Hancock.
 Black Seminoles and Freedmen continued to speak Afro-Seminole Creole through the 19th century in Oklahoma.
-Hancock found that in 1978, some Black Seminole and Seminole elders spoke it in Oklahoma and in Florida.
+Hancock found that in 1978, some Black Seminole and Seminole elders spoke it in Oklahoma and Florida.

 Creole languages in Africa and the Caribbean also share a relation with Afro-Seminole Creole, which is an English-lexifier Creole.
-The language's roots trace back to the African coast from West African Pidgin English, eventually making its way to Georgia and South Carolina's Sea Islands when the transatlantic slave trade took many rice-cultivating Africans from Sierra Leone and other West-Central African regions.
+The language of the Black Seminoles traces back to the coast of Africa from West African Pidgin English, eventually making its way to Georgia and South Carolina's Sea Islands when the transatlantic slave trade took many rice-cultivating Africans from Sierra Leone and other West-Central African regions.
 Seminole and Spanish words entered the language when enslaved people escaped to Spanish Florida from the British colonies.
-The Bantu words are oolah (bedbug), pingy (cooking pot), cootie (stunted pig), teemuh (dig a hole), and zoondoo (hammer).
-Influences from Gold Coast languages include Cuffy (male given name), Cudjo (male given name), kunkie (a tamal).
-Words from the Upper Guinea Region are boontuh (buttocks), chikka-bode (teeter totter), tabby (mud daub), chooklah (girlfriend), and ninny (breasts).
+The Bantu words are oolah (bedbug), pingy (cooking pot), cootie (stunted pig), teemuh (dig a hole) and zoondoo (hammer).
+Influences from Gold Coast languages include Cuffy (male given name), Cudjo (male given name) and kunkie (a tamal).
+Words from the Upper Guinea Region are boontuh (buttocks), chikka-bode (teeter totter), tabby (mud daub), chooklah (girlfriend) and ninny (breasts).

 Afro-Seminole creole has English and Scottish English dialects from the 18th century.
-In south-western English dialects the words are weekaday (weekday), mole (fontanelle), yeddy (hear), leff (leave), broke (break), loss (lose), ees (yeast), and ood (wood).
-From Scottish English dialects the words are pit (put), snoot (snout), wurrum (worm), graytuh (grate), and bresh (brush).
-The Spanish influences are banyuh (wash), kwahah (make cheese), matatty (grindstone), soakettuh (mud), beeoleen (violin), calpintero (woodpecker), treego (rice), huckle (adobe hut).
-The Native American words are suffki (corn porridge), stammal (ground corn), poleyjo (hominy), and polijotee (a corn-based drink).
+In southwestern English dialects, the words are weekaday (weekday), mole (fontanelle), yeddy (hear), leff (leave), broke (break), loss (lose), ees (yeast) and ood (wood).
+From Scottish English dialects the words are pit (put), snoot (snout), wurrum (worm), graytuh (grate) and bresh (brush).
+The Spanish influences are banyuh (wash), kwahah (make cheese), matatty (grindstone), soakettuh (mud), beeoleen (violin), calpintero (woodpecker), treego (rice) and huckle (adobe hut).
+The Native American words are suffki (corn porridge), stammal (ground corn), poleyjo (hominy) and polijotee (a corn-based drink).

+Native American languages

+Some Black Seminoles spoke Muscogee and Miccosukee languages.